Skip to main content

 Paste this into your coding agent:

 The agent scans your codebase, detects your language and frameworks, proposes an instrumentation plan, and implements it once you approve.
 Supports Python, TypeScript/JavaScript, and Java across 30+ integrations.
+This prompt covers instrumentation only — it assumes you already have an account, credentials, and any tooling you want.
+If you need those too, use one command setup.
 For more control, use the arize-instrumentation skill instead.

 Skills